BillyFrcs/SnakeLol/README.md

 - Create new terminal on text editor.
 - First type `make` on terminal, second type `bin/Main` that's it, or you can also click Build & Run.
-- Make sure to already installed SFML on linux system, follow the setup and installation from here https://www.sfml-dev.org/tutorials/2.5/start-linux.php.
+- Make sure to already installed SFML on linux system, follow the setup and installation from [here](https://www.sfml-dev.org/tutorials/2.5/start-linux.php).

-Copy and paste the syntax below on your terminal to install SFML framework if you're using debian or ubuntu based system.
+Copy and paste the syntax below on your terminal to install SFML library if you're using debian or ubuntu based system.

 ```
 sudo apt-get install libsfml-dev